-- changes to your name, your address, or your phone number; - changes to any other health insurance coverage, such as from your employer, your spouse's employer, or your domestic partner's employer, or workers' compensation; - any liability claims, such as claims from an automobile accident; - admission to a nursing facility or hospital; - care from a hospital or emergency room; - changes in your caregiver (or anyone responsible for you); and - you take part in a clinical research study.
-(Note: You are not required to tell us about a clinical research study you are in or become part of, but we encourage you to do so.)
+- changes to your name, address, or phone number; - changes to any other health insurance coverage, such as from your employer, your spouse's employer, or your domestic partner's employer, or workers' compensation; - any liability claims, such as claims from an automobile accident; - admission to a nursing facility or hospital; - care from a hospital or emergency room; - changes in your caregiver (or anyone responsible for you); and - you participate in a clinical research study.
+(Note: You're not required to tell us about a clinical research study you intend to participate in, but we encourage you to do so.)